PrestaShop/docs/development/architecture/introduction.md

 Finally, there's [Vue pages][introducing-vue].
 Vue pages are hybrid: half-Symfony, half-API based BO pages.
 In those pages, the page's skeleton is first rendered by a Symfony controller (therefore, based on the **new theme**), and then a VueJS application takes over in the browser and draws its content based on data sent by the BO API.

 As stated before, currently only the Stock management and Translation pages are built on this technology.
 Even though we think that this is [the way of the future][future-architecture], we find that going down this path in minor version releases would produce too many major extensibility and backwards incompatibility issues.
-Therefore, there will probably be no new Vue/BO API pages in 1.7.
+Therefore, there will probably be no new Vue/BO API pages in PrestaShop 8.

 ## Modules